Don Zimmerman (lacrosse)

 Donald Zimmerman (born c.
-1953) is a television analyst and former American college lacrosse coach.
+1953) is an American television analyst and former college lacrosse coach.
 He became a color analyst for ESPN in May 2016 and does both high school and college lacrosse games.
 Prior to becoming an analyst, he served as the head coach for the UMBC Retrievers at the University of Maryland, Baltimore County for 24 years.
 Between 1984 and 1987, Zimmerman coached Johns Hopkins to three national championships.
 Zimmerman was inducted into the National Lacrosse Hall of Fame in 2017.

 Early life

 Zimmerman attended St. Paul's School in Brooklandville, Maryland.
 While there, the lacrosse team on which he played won three Maryland Interscholastic Athletic Association (MIAA) championships.
 Zimmerman then attended Randolph-Macon College before he transferred to Johns Hopkins University.
 He played lacrosse as a midfielder for the Blue Jays in 1975 and 1976.
 His senior year, he received honorable mention All-American honors and the Turnbull-Reynold Award for leadership and sportsmanship.
 He graduated in 1976.